Diverse student body

 Statistical Review archive

-You can access all yearly Statistical Reviews beginning with the 2008 issue on the Numbers Archive website.
+You can access all yearly Statistical Reviews beginning with the 2008 issue on the Archive website.

 The current annual report is available for download (as a 740kb PDF file, 16 pages).
 The content reflects the above photo gallery.
-A printed version comes with the spring issue of RESEARCH LIFE and is also available for inspection in the Central Administraion, at Keplerstraße 7.
+A printed version comes with the spring issue of FORSCHUNG LEBEN and is also available for inspection in the Central Administraion, at Keplerstraße 7.
 All previous issues since 2001 are stored in the Numbers Archive.